 As with any event with global concern or attention, cybercriminals are quick to prey on it.

-This time attackers come with war-themed phishing attempts, fake news links and even relief scams targeting Ukraine sympathisers.
+This time attackers come with war-themed phishing attempts, fake news links, and even relief scams targeting Ukraine sympathizers.

 It’s important for companies today to stay vigilant and alert employees to these ‘’topical’’ cyberthreats.

 How to prepare your Workspace for potential cyberattacks?

 Lock your doors using effective and secure user authentication methods.

 With credential theft on the rise, traditional username and password methods are no longer enough.

 Therefore 2-factor authentication (or even 3-factor authentication) is a must today for additional login security.